antoineMoPa/shadergif/doc/docs/manual/imagemagick.md

 [https://en.wikipedia.org/wiki/ImageMagick](https://en.wikipedia.org/wiki/ImageMagick)

 ## Basics
+In the gif editor, there is a zip export button.
+Use it to get a zipped folder.
+In the terminal, navigate to the downloaded path and extract de zip:

+    unzip images.zip

+Now you should have all the images in the folder (image-0000.png, image-0001.png, ...).

-To make a gif from the png images in the .zip archive in Linux:
+To make a gif from the png images:

     convert image-*.png anim.gif